 The original principal balance is $     . <<Multiple FHA-insured mortgage loans on the same facility can be refinanced under one 223(a)(7) loan.
 For each insured loan provide the current loan information identified in the Executive Summary.>>

 Amount Based on the Cost to Refinance

-The costs to refinance associated with the project total $      on form HUD-92264a-ORCF, which is used to calculate the mortgage loan amount for this criterion.
+The costs to refinance associated with the project total $      on Form HUD-92264a-ORCF, which is used to calculate the mortgage loan amount for this criterion.
 This total includes the following: